Slope

 Linear regression fits the best straight line through paired data.
 That line gives you a slope and intercept that summarize the relationship between x and y values.
 It is one of the most common models in statistics because so many real datasets have a near-linear trend.

 The calculator is useful when you want to measure whether the points rise together, fall together, or barely relate at all.
 A steep slope means y changes quickly as x increases.
 A strong correlation means the line is a good summary of the pattern.
+If you only have two trusted anchors and need a single in-between estimate, a linear interpolation calculator echoes the same straight-line geometry, while compounding multiplicative growth reads more naturally through a geometric sequence calculator.

 Sales vs. ad spend, study time vs. test scores, or temperature vs. ice cream sales can all be modeled with linear regression.
 The exact slope and intercept shift as the data changes, which makes the calculator useful for quick comparisons.